-Budget for August 17 IKN ceremony swells, Jokowi: It's normal - ExBulletin
+Budget for August 17 IKN Ceremony Swells, Jokowi: It's Normal - ExBulletin

 Politics

-The budget for the upcoming Independence Day commemoration ceremony on August 17, 2024, in East Kalimantan, the capital of the archipelago (IKN), has ballooned.
+tribratanews.lampung.polri.go.id.
+Jakarta – The budget for the upcoming Independence Day commemoration ceremony on August 17, 2024, in the archipelago's capital (IKN), East Kalimantan, has increased.
 President Joko Widodo (Jokowi) opened up on this issue.

 According to him, the budget exploded because the ceremony was held in two places.
 According to him, it is a transition because Indonesia has a new capital.